 According to the National Kidney Foundation of South Africa, CKD is a growing healthcare problem, with some 20 000 new patients requiring dialysis and treatment every year in South Africa.
 Kidney transplantation is much needed, although it is not a quick fix: “A new kidney requires a lifetime of care, including taking daily anti-rejection medication,” according to the National Kidney Foundation.
 "However, it gives people with kidney failure a chance to get their old lives back, free from dialysis.”

 “I would like to get a transplant as soon as I can, but I am waiting patiently for it,” Ayanda says.
 “For now, I am stuck with dialysis, but I stay as positive as I about it.
 I fight every day with a smile on my face.
 That’s why they call me the smile keeper!”

-Ayanda turned 24 in October 2018, and is committed to healthy living, as well as spreading awareness about her condition.
+Ayanda is committed to healthy living, as well as spreading awareness about her condition.
 “Many people are not educated about this disease.
-They don't know how to prevent or manage kidney failure any stage, so I’m very vocal about my chronic condition.
-I speak about it and I post about it on Instagram on Facebook.
+They don't know how to prevent or manage kidney failure at stage, so I’m very vocal about my chronic condition.
+I speak about it and I post about it on Instagram and on Facebook.
 I make people listen so they’re aware this disease is out there, and I'm living with it, but it’s not keeping me from anything.”